jcm300/DotFiles/README.md

 # Files
 This rep have:

+	- Arch Linux installation step by step guide;
-	- config files;
+    - config files for Arch Linux setup;
-	- other files.
+    - scripts for Arch Linux setup.